 This is used to allow unencrypted connections to HPE NonStop, AIX or HP-UX servers, for further information see Encryption of Inter-Node Traffic.

-Effective with Prognosis version 11.0, this statement is only supported on a HPE NonStop, AIX or HP-UX servers.
+Effective from version 11.0, this statement is only supported on a HPE NonStop, AIX or HP-UX servers.
 See Encryption of Inter-Node Traffic.

 The FORCE-FIPS-ENCRYPTION () statement can be used on platforms that support the FIPS certified OpenSSL library.
 By adding/enabling this statement it will enable FIPS certified encryption for Network Router communications.

 For details of the FIPS functionality please refer to the Data Encryption Between Servers.

 This is used to statically configure a connection to a remote IRNETRTR.
 The target node, if connected, will be managed from the node with this token configured.
 Using this entry, the Managing node and each Managed node can see all machines that have been named with this entry on the Managing node.

 Note the port must be the same on all nodes that wish to connect, unless a specific port is appended.
 The values in this entry can be specified as node names or IP addresses.